LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

 used in the DeepfakeStream project.

 # Assumptions
-Project's goal is to finding deepfakes on human faces, processing raw video frames without specifying exact location of the faces can generally lead to high computational costs and bad performance of the classifier.
+Project's goal is to find deepfakes of human faces on the video.
+Processing raw video frames without specifying exact location of the faces can generally lead to high computational costs and bad performance of the classifier, because the number of features becomes excessive.
-Spotting faces on the big frame pictures and cropping them for further processing is one the most efficient ways how to handle issue, without causing any additional overhead.
+Spotting faces on big frame pictures and cropping them for further processing is one the efficient ways how to handle this issue, without causing any additional overhead.

 # Scope